Ilyak777/Ilyak777/README.md

 - 💼 any Senior/Teamlead nodejs work? do reach, [email](mailto:ilyaprgrmist@gmail.com) :)
 - 💬 ask me about anything, i am happy to help;
+-  Also trying to find some time for C++/C#/linux/bash

 **languages and tools:**